altabyte/rails-auth0/README.md

 # My Rails 5 base app

-This is a bare-bones Rails 5 [PostgreSQL](https://www.postgresql.org/) application with authentication handled by [Auth0](https://auth0.com/).
-I generally fork this repo when starting a new web application.
+This is a bare-bones Rails 5.1 [PostgreSQL](https://www.postgresql.org/) application with authentication handled by [Auth0](https://auth0.com/) and authorization by [Pundit](https://github.com/elabs/pundit).
+I generally clone this repo when starting a new web application.

 This application uses [Redis](https://redis.io/) for the [session store](config/initializers/session_store.rb).
 My preferred redis hosting is [Redis Cloud](https://redislabs.com/), which is available as a